Switchback Travel (Jason Hummel)

-Throw out your belts and powder skirts: Bibs offer confidence-inspiring protection against wayward snow, cold drafts, and sagging waistlines.
-They also provide a considerable bump in storage, allowing you to carry more supplies or ditch your jacket on a warm day.
-And they’re trendy too, with a combination of laid-back and technical style that has become increasingly popular on the slopes.
-Below we break down the best ski bibs of winter 2024, including designs for both resort and backcountry skiers.
-For more information, see our buying advice and comparison table below the picks.
-Of note: This article includes options for both men and women, but we’ve also written a dedicated round-up on the best women’s ski bibs.
+It's time to ditch your belts and powder skirts: Bibs offer confidence-inspiring protection against wayward snow, cold drafts, and sagging waistlines.
+They also provide a considerable bump up in storage compared to standard ski pants, allowing you to carry more supplies or ditch your jacket on a warm day.
+And they’re trendy, too, with a combination of laid-back and technical styling that's become increasingly popular on the slopes.
+Below we break down the best ski bibs for the 2025 season, including designs for both resort and backcountry skiers.
+For more information, see our buying advice and comparison tables below the picks.
+Of note: This article includes options for both men and women, but we’ve also written a dedicated round-up on the best women’s ski bibs and best men's ski bibs.

 Best for: Resort